 - At nominal speeds, a “normal” car will have a braking distance shortened by as much as 18m.

 External rolling noise

-The symbol with the loudspeaker indicates the external rolling noise in decibels (dB).
-The measured value indicates the volume of the pass-by noise.
-The more "sound waves" are displayed, the louder is the outside noise of the tyre.
+A symbol resembling a megaphone indicates the external rolling noise in decibels (dB).
+The measured value indicates the volume of a tyres’ noise when passing by at medium speed.

-Two black bars indicate that the external rolling noise of the tyre will be equal to, or lower by up to 3 dB, the EU limit values effectively from 2016.
+- Two black bars indicate that the external rolling noise of a tyre is equal to, or lower by up to 3 dB, which abides by current standards.

 - A single black bar indicates that the rolling noise is more than 3 dB lower than the currently existing standards.
 Almost all good quality tyres have a single bar.